Skip to content

 Crua AER Assembly

-The Crua AER is can also be set up in less than 5 minutes with practice.
-The Crua AER requires you to remove the protective cover, unstrap and fold out the telescopic ladder and lock the ladder in place.
+The Crua Outdoors AER can also be set up in less than 5 minutes with practice.
+The Crua AER requires you to remove the protective cover, unstrap, and fold out the telescopic ladder and lock the ladder in place.

 Next we need to attach two support poles either side of the ladder for extra support for the roof tent.
 Finally, the porch poles need to be extended and locked in place and you're all set up!